 It’s never too late to start being a smart shopper

-In fact, I could probably do even more today and save even more money, and still find awesome gifts for my family and friends.
-With this though, I began asking around, getting tips from people I know who are great ‘bargain’ shoppers.
+In fact, I could probably do even more today and save even more money, while still finding awesome gifts for my family and friends.
+With this thought, I began asking around, getting tips from people I know who are great ‘bargain’ shoppers.
 Below are a few saving tips I’m trying this holiday season – after all, it’s better late than never.

 Do you know someone who gives great presents, but spends very little?
 They know how stay within their budget, but not give up quality?
 I do – my friend Erin Stephens, president of the non-profit organization, Lulangilo.
 I can't count the number of times she’s shown me an item, saying something like, “Can you believe it?
 I just bought this for $7, it retails for $50!”

-Wanting to know her secret, and figuring many others did too, I asked Erin how she does it.
+Wanting to know her secret, and figuring many others do too, I asked Erin how she does it.
 She was more than happy to share some of her holiday savings tips, which I’m passing on to you.
-Before I share here words of wisdom, I need to give a disclaimer, “Any retail store mentioned is not an endorsement, I am simply sharing the tips Erin provided.”
+Before I share her words of wisdom, I need to give a disclaimer, “Any retail store mentioned is not an endorsement, I am simply sharing the tips Erin provided.”